dvoiss/amazon-library-search/README.md

 ## A mash-up of Amazon / Library Thing / Chicago Public Library

 This is a Heroku app to check which books from an Amazon wishlist (supplied by an email address) are available at a given Chicago library.
+All the relevant code is in `search.rb` with the Sinatra code in `app.rb`.

 ### Demo